Luis Arraez Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.06 team ERA ranks 13th across all league pitching staffs.
+- The Phillies have the 13th-ranked team ERA among all league pitching staffs (4.06).

-- In his last time out on Sunday against the Washington Nationals, the lefty tossed 5 1/3 innings, giving up five earned runs while surrendering seven hits.
+- The Phillies allow the eighth-fewest home runs in baseball (93 total, 1.1 per game).

-- In 10 games this season, the 27-year-old has put up an ERA of 3.67, with 8.8 strikeouts per nine innings.
-Opponents are batting .249 against him.
+- In his last time out on Tuesday against the Tampa Bay Rays, the righty went 7 1/3 innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.